 OxygenOS 5.0.2 is being rolled out by OnePlus.
-This updates OnePlus 5T and OnePlus 5 to the latest Android version, Oreo.
+This updates the OnePlus 5T and OnePlus 5 to the latest Android version, Oreo.
 The update is available Over The Air and has a file size of approximately 1.7 GB.

 Certain in-built apps like the launcher, weather, gallery, and file manager have been updated to versions 2.2, 2.0, 1.9, and 1.7.6.
 Picture-in-picture, Autofill, and Notification dots are among the core features of Android Oreo that have made their way into the OnePlus devices.

-OxygenOS Open Beta 3, received by OnePlus 5T earlier this week introduced new navigation features similar to Apple’s iPhone X, including a pick-up gesture switcher for answering calls, while removing the controversial Clipboard function.
+OxygenOS Open Beta 3, received by OnePlus 5T earlier this week, introduced new navigation features similar to Apple’s iPhone X, including a pick-up gesture switcher for answering calls while removing the controversial Clipboard function.
 Open Beta 1 and Open Beta 2 for the OnePlus 5T were released earlier this month.